 When a child's environment or circumstances change, their behaviour may also change.
-If this happens in an adverse way, our initial aim is to manage the presenting behaviour, but subsequently empower the child to modify and ultimately change their own emotional response and behaviour.
-Both practices have to occur within a context of care for both children and adults, consistency of approach by the adult and learning opportunities for the children.
+If this happens in an adverse way, our initial aim is to manage the presenting behaviour but subsequently empower the child to modify and ultimately change their own emotional response and behaviour.
+Both practices must occur within a context of care for both children and adults, consistency of approach by the adult and learning opportunities for the children.
 We believe that both practices prepare pupils for adulthood.

-At times a pupil's behaviour may be unmanageable in the school environment, this may lead to the head teacher issuing a suspension.
+At times a pupil's behaviour may be unmanageable in the school environment, which may lead to the Head Teacher issuing a suspension.
 This gives staff time to plan and ensure the same dangerous situation does not happen again, as well as giving the young person time to reflect on the incident.
-Suspension is always followed by a meeting with the parent / carer to support forward planning, usually as part of the reintegration process there is a need for planned reflection, reparation and restoration of relationships (see 3.2).
-Where necessary the school will liaise with other involved professionals to consider additional supports e.g. by requesting a parent speaks to a medical professional about a medication review, or by involving an EP or Hope virtual school or considering the wider situation by including social care colleagues.
+Suspension is always followed by a meeting with the parent/carer to support forward planning.
+Usually, as part of the reintegration process, there is a need for planned reflection, reparation and restoration of relationships (see 3.2).
+Where necessary the school will liaise with other involved professionals to consider additional supports e.g. by requesting a parent speaks to a medical professional about a medication review, or by involving an EP, the local virtual school or our social care colleagues.

-Where the school no longer feels able to meet the needs of the student or where needs have changed significantly from the EHCP then an early annual review is scheduled and the LA SEN officer is requested to attend to fully understand the challenges faced.
+Where the school no longer feels able to meet the needs of the student or where needs have changed significantly from the EHCP, an early annual review is scheduled, and the LA SEN officer is requested to attend to fully understand the challenges faced.

-Rarely, the Head Teacher may issue a permanent exclusion as a result of repeated or serious breaches of school behaviour policy and violence, serious threats of violence or significant damage to property (this is not an exhaustive list of reasons where a Permanent Exclusion may be deemed necessary).
+Rarely, the Head Teacher may issue a Permanent Exclusion because of repeated or serious breaches of school behaviour policy, violence, serious threats of violence or significant damage to property (this is not an exhaustive list of reasons where a Permanent Exclusion may be deemed necessary).